Frequently Asked Questions

 See our Policies and Restrictions page for more information regarding refunds for campers with behavior and other camp policies to protect the health, safety and confidentiality of our campers and staff.

 What does Camp Yakety Yak offer that is different from other summer camps?

 Camp Yakety Yak is a individualized day camp, which means our staff identifies and targets specific social-emotional goals to work on with your child and then use engaging group activities to practice these skills.
 Many camps are geared just for fun, and that is important, but we also want our campers to leave having learned new skills.
-If families are looking for recreation-only camps, we have a list of options at the bottom of our About Us page.

 What is “Reverse Inclusion” and why is this the service model for Camp Yakety Yak?

 Our camp is designed for children with special needs, but allows 25% of our campers to participate as “peer role models” (or “neurotypical peers”).
 Typically, our peer models are siblings of campers with special needs and they come to enjoy the camp activities and model strong participation and friendship skills.
 This is called Reverse Inclusion because we are inviting the child with typical skills into our “special” camp environment.
 Both sets of campers benefit immensely from the experience.
 The camper with special needs has the benefit of learning from a peer and the neurotypical camper has a chance to connect with other neurotypical siblings, develop empathy and practice leadership skills.

 How do I know if my child has Special Needs or is a Neurotypical Peer?
 How do I know if they need Buddies Intensive Services?